 If there’s only one copy, it’s not backed up.

 So what are the best options for long term archival of digital data?

-Well, the bad news is, any option is going to be more expensive than a CD, and you may need IT help.
+Well, the bad news is, any option is going to be more expensive than a CD or DVD archive, and you may need IT help.
 The good news – it’s pretty cheap.

 Here’s your best bets:

 Cheap and sort of OK if you have no money or IT!

 File the CD as normal, but before you do, store a copy on a flash drive in a different location (readonly flash drives last a long time)